AD4Noobs/site/content/building_a_active_directory/virtual_network/_index.md

 Let's first start with our new Virtual Network.
 This network will ensure the machines we will be creating are segmented off for your own home network.

-In virtualbox go to `File -> Preferences -> Network` and click on the green plus icon.
+In VirtualBox go to `File -> Preferences -> Network` and click on the green plus icon.
 This will add a new virtual network.
 Now double click on this new virtual network add update the following settings.
 Once you are done click on OK twice to close these windows.

 | Network Name   | Network CIDR  | Support DHCP | Supports IPv6 |